flunderpero/klar/docs/the_book.md

 that cannot be called from other types of functions - like in other languages that support concurrent programming with async/await.

 Working with threads should be easy and safe.
-The language should be able

 ### Suitable For Application And Web Development